ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-6-2.md

-Chapter 6: Overcoming Obstacles to List-Making: Strategies for Overcoming These Obstacles
+Strategies for Overcoming These Obstacles
 =========================================================================================

 In this chapter, we will provide strategies for overcoming common obstacles to list-making.
 By utilizing these strategies, individuals can approach list-making with greater clarity, organization, and intentionality.